 - Chris Costan– will create paintings with text to inform the public about environmental issues.
 These works will be placed in storefronts throughout the community for people to discover.

 - E.J.
-McAdams– in collaboration with Jimbo Blachly will lead a haiku hike, and/or birding without binoculars discovery walk, to include plein art drawing and poetry events through Owls’ Head Park.
+McAdams– in collaboration with Jimbo Blachly will lead a haiku hike through Owls’ Head Park.
 E.J. wrote the historical sign for Owl’s Head park in Bay Ridge when he was a park ranger 20 years ago.
-We would like to include the organization Tea Arts Culture in his poetry walks to host a tea ceremony before or after the walk.
+Their hike will conclude with a tea ceremony in The Narrows Botanical Garden with our friends, Tea Arts Culture.
+The poems will be on view at Stand4 Gallery during the exhibition.

-- Sergey Jiveten– will present a version of Furrow for Bay Ridge by conducting workshops asking people to bring him a seed along with the story of their connection to the seed.
+- Sergey Jiveten– will present a version of Furrow for Bay Ridge by conducting a workshop asking people to bring him a seed along with the story of their connection to the seed.
 He will etch their portrait into the seed during the conversation to give the participant a voice and to make a connection with his collaborators.
-Intended site for event is Narrows Botanical Gardens.

 - Rebecca Alan– is a painter who is engaged with the environment.
 She will create new work based on locations in Bay Ridge, possibly Narrows Botanical Garden, that juxtaposes nature and human-made structures.